aaaa-trsh/6644-2020-Offseason2/README.md

 # Advanced-Control
-A small test project over 2020 summer and winder break where I try to convince a robot to follow my orders.
+A based small test project over the best 2020 summer and based winder break where I try to convince a based robot to follow my based orders.

-This is a command based java project and has launched the robot into my wall at full force 2 times now.
+This is a based command based a based java project and has launched the based robot into my based wall at full force 2 times now.
+Based.